• Skip to primary navigation

 Paleo Almond Shortcakes with Roasted Strawberries & Rhubarb

 You won’t believe how easy these almond shortcakes are to make!
 They’re slightly sweet from a touch of honey and just a tad salty (in the best kind of way), with a crisp crust and tender, cookie-like center.
-They’re made entirely with almond flour (I use Bob's Red Mill Superfine Almond Flour) and get a double dose of flavor from a splash of almond extract.
-The shortcakes transform into a show-stopping dessert when topped with roasted rhubarb, strawberries and whipped cream (for a quicker version, you can top them with sliced, macerated strawberries).
+They’re made entirely with almond flour and get a double dose of flavor from a splash of almond extract.
+The shortcakes transform into a show-stopping dessert when topped with Roasted Rhubarb and Strawberries and whipped cream (for a quicker version, you can top them with sliced, macerated strawberries).
 If you're making everything at once, assemble the biscuit batter while the fruit roasts.
-The biscuits are best eaten within a day of making, but they freeze beautifully.
-Be sure to check out my baking tips above!
+The shortcakes are best eaten within a day of making, but they freeze beautifully.
+Be sure to check out my baking tips below.

 Servings: 6 shortcakes